Gendalfx/Terraform_Epam/README.md

 ____

 # How to launch a project
-To run the project, you need to add your ACCESS_KEY and SECRET_KEY
+To run the project, you need to add your ACCESS_KEY and SECRET_KEY.

 For Windows:
 ```